-- The fibrin, initially a loose and soft mesh of interlacing strands. - it is rapidly stabilized and strengthened by the enzymatically mediated formation of covalent cross-linkages.
-This chemical linking is catalyzed by an enzyme known as factor XIIIa (in addition to Ca2+), which is formed from plasma protein factor XIII in a reaction also catalyzed by thrombin. - ✓ At each step of the clotting process, each clotting factor activates many additional clotting factors, resulting in the formation of a clot.
+- ✓ The fibrin, initially a loose and soft mesh of interlacing strands. - it is rapidly stabilized and strengthened by the enzymatically mediated formation of covalent cross-linkages.
+This chemical linking is catalyzed by an enzyme known as enzyme known as enzyme factor XIIIa (in addition to Ca2+), which is formed from plasma protein factor XIII in a fease of the factor also catalyzed by thrombin. - ✓ At each step of the clotting process, each clotting factor activates many additional clotting factors, resulting in the formation of a clot.